 - The Cheiron Group of Hunter: The Vigil goes through employees at an alarming clip.
 Which is why the player characters can get signed on.

-- This is part of the reason the Black Templars are tolerated by the rest of the Imperium despite violating the Codex Astartes' limits on chapter size, having a standing army of at least 5000 Battle Brothers at any time compared to the proscribed 1000.
-While most Space Marines are considered indispensible works of biomechanical art who are expected to serve the Emperor for at least a couple of centuries before something manages to kill them in battle, the insanely aggressive tactics practiced by the Templars mean that they're constantly losing Marines at least as fast as they can recruit new ones and if they didn't do their best to keep the chapter massively over-strength it would go extinct overnight.
+- Warhammer 40,000: This is part of the reason the Black Templars are tolerated by the rest of the Imperium despite violating the Codex Astartes's limits on chapter size, having a standing army of at least 5000 Battle Brothers at any time compared to the prescribed 1000.
+While most Space Marines are considered indispensable works of biomechanical art who are expected to serve the Emperor for at least a couple of centuries before something manages to kill them in battle, the insanely aggressive tactics practiced by the Templars mean that they're constantly losing Marines at least as fast as they can recruit new ones and if they didn't do their best to keep the chapter massively over-strength, it would go extinct overnight.

 - The webcomic Freefall... every other mechanic Sam has taken on has run away screaming within a day.
 In some cases literally.
 But of course, Florence IS a bit different...